lucystorts/386Project/README.md

 12/14/2023

 ## Introduction
-At the onset of the COVID pandemic in 2020, many opted to stop traveling and there was a noticeable decline in airport travel.
-By 2022, airports seemed to be back to pre-pandemic business.
+As an out-of-state college student, I have spent a lot of time in airports and  a lot of time flying back and forth across the country.
+I grew up in Ohio and the fastest way for me to visit my family is by plane.
 I want to investigate 2022 statistics for the most popular airports in the United States.

 I created an extensive table for the top 200 ranked airports in the United States.
 Data for this ranked list was sourced from the Bureau of Transportation Statistics*1*.